About Phaselis

 Phaselis is an ancient Lycian city in the province of Antalya in Turkey.
 Its history spans over a thousand years and it was a significant location in antiquity due to its three separate harbors and position on a peninsula.

 The city was founded by colonists from Rhodes in the 7th century BC and was a thriving port city.
-It became a major center for commerce, especially the export of rose oil and lumber from the surrounding forests.
+It became a major center for commerce, especially the export of rose oil and the lumber from the surrounding forests.

 After the death of Alexander, Phaselis became part of the Kingdom of Pergamon, and later it was incorporated into the Roman Empire.
 During the Roman period, Phaselis enjoyed a period of wealth and prosperity due to trade.
-Its decline began in the 3rd century AD when the harbor began to silt up due to deforestation and the city was raided by Arab ships.
+Its decline began in the 3rd century AD when harbor began to silt up due to deforestation and the city was raided by Arab ships.

 In the Byzantine era, the city became a bishopric and was even visited by the famed Arab traveler Ibn Battuta in the 14th century.
 But by the time of the Ottoman Empire, the city was largely abandoned and forgotten.

 Today, Phaselis is an archaeological site and is protected by the Turkish government.
-Visitors can see the ruins of the city’s aqueduct, marketplace, Roman baths, and theater, as well as numerous sarcophagi and the remains of the ancient city walls.
+Visitors can see the ruins of the city’s aqueduct, market place, Roman baths, and theater, as well as numerous sarcophagi and the remains of the ancient city walls.

 Famous firsts and greatest of Phaselis